Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Pure platinum is hypoallergenic, and so is pure osmium, but platinum is often alloyed with allergenic metals making those platinum alloys allergenic as well.

-Platinum 500 and Platinum 600 are common culprits as they contain only 50% and 60% of pure platinum respectively, with the rest filled with copper, a common metal allergen.
+Platinum 600 is a common culprit as it contains only 60% pure platinum with the rest filled with copper, a common metal allergen.

 Is Osmium More or Less Allergenic than Palladium?